-Tier I Clinical Practice shall include 250 clock hours (in certification-only and degree programs) in addition to performances required in courses and shall consist of significant opportunities for candidates to synthesize and apply the knowledge, and practice and develop the skills identified in the standards through field experiences cooperatively developed by the candidate, mentor, and EPP advisor.
-Field experiences shall engage candidates in substantial, standards-based work in various settings as defined in guidelines that accompany Rules 505-3-.76 and 505-3-.77.
+Tier I Clinical Practice shall include the designated minimum time requirements (250 clock hours for Ed Leadership or halfday for a full 12-month cycle for Alt Leadership) in addition to performances required in courses and shall consist of significant opportunities for candidates to synthesize and apply the knowledge, and practice and develop the skills identified in the standards through field experiences cooperatively developed by the candidate, mentor, and EPP advisor.
+Field experiences shall engage candidates in substantial, standards-based work in various settings.
 In Tier I programs candidates shall, at a minimum, observe leaders at all levels-elementary, middle, high school, and central office.